-There are many in the personal finance community who believe that paying off a mortgage early is a terrible financial decision.
+There are many in the personal finance community who believe that paying off a mortgage early is a terrible financial decision (though I do wonder if opinions have changed with the current pandemic).
 They’ll say that interest rates are at historically low rates, and you can make a higher interest rate elsewhere.
 I’m not going to argue with this approach from a mathematical standpoint.
 However, my argument is if you plan to pay the minimum on your mortgage then do whatever you can to take out a 15 year fixed mortgage.

 If we would have taken out a 15 year mortgage, I’m not sure if we would have aggressively paid down our mortgage like we did.
 With a 15 year fixed mortgage you can build equity much faster, plus take advantage of a lower interest rate.

 I will say the one place where a 30 year mortgage may make sense is when you pay it off like a 15 year mortgage.
 Even though the interest rate will be higher, if you were to pay an extra $200 per payment, your paydown would act similar to a 15 year mortgage.
 The challenge here is it takes a lot of financial discipline to make payments on your 30 year fixed mortgage that would be similar to a 15 year mortgage.